This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 The waterfalls of Nemouta are a fairy-tale beautiful place.
 Our visit was cut short by a massive thunderstorm soaking the forest and enraging the rivers and streams.
 But I was so impressed with the little I’ve seen that I decided to write this post anyway.

-The waterfalls of Nemouta are not very well known and to find them was a challenge.
+The waterfalls of Nemouta are not very well known and finding them was a challenge.
 We come from the south through the village of Nemouta.
 This way, we descended down to the valley of Erymanthos by a dirt road with many turns and holes.
 There was just one sign for the Nemouta waterfalls at the village and halfway through the long descent we started to panic that we missed them.

 As we learned from the locals, the waterfalls lie on the border of Ilia and Arcadia marked by the Erymanthos river.
 The local politics and unnecessary wars make the utilization of this natural wonder slightly complicated.
 Even though the access from the Erimanthos Valley make much more sense, most of the waterfalls lie on the site of Ilia and are presented as part of Nemouta.
 As the tavern owner in Elea told us, even if they make a sign for the waterfalls the other party would come and take it down out of jealousy or just plain stupidity.